Monokuma9236/learngit/readme.txt

-Git is tested£¡£¡£¡
+Git is tested!!
-Mac is using£¡
+Mac is using!